bible-technology/scribe-docs/docs/autographa-live/Part-1/Getting-Started/Basic-settings-in-Autographa-Live/Setting-up-the-Translation-Details/p1-3-3-4-select-export-folder-location-transltn.md

 ---
 id: p1-3-3-4-select-export-folder-location-transltn.md
 sidebar_label: Selecting the export folder location for the translation text
+title: Selecting the export folder location for the translation text
 ---

-### Selecting the export folder location for the translation text

 Go to **Settings** > **Translation Details**